You may need to use some special equipment to ensure a safe recovery after your surgery. This page shows and describes the equipment.

-You must use a walking aid (walker, crutches or a cane).
+You must use a front-wheel walker, crutches or a cane (assistive walking device) and most likely a raised toilet seat after your surgery.
 Any other items are optional based on your needs.

-Insurance will only cover the purchase of a walker, pair of crutches or a cane.
-You must purchase any other equipment needed.
+Insurance will usually only cover the purchase of a walker, pair of crutches or cane.
+You most likely will need to purchase or borrow any other equipment you need.

 A hand-held shower head allows you to control the spray of water while sitting.

-A long-handled sponge can be used to wash your feet when you can't bend and to wash your back so you avoid twisting.
+A long-handled sponge can be used to wash your feet when you cannot bend and to wash your back so you keep from twisting.

 A sock aid helps you put on socks without bending.